SECURITIES AND EXCHANGE COMMISSION

 Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b))

 Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c))

 Securities registered pursuant to Section 12(b) of the Act:

 Title of each class

 Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

 Item 2.02 Results of Operations and Financial Condition.

-On February 25, 2021, Editas Medicine, Inc. (the “Company”) issued a press release announcing financial results for the fiscal quarter and year ended December 31, 2020 and other business highlights.
+On August 4, 2021, Editas Medicine, Inc. (the “Company”) issued a press release announcing financial results for the fiscal quarter ended June 30, 2021 and other business highlights.
 A copy of the press release is being furnished as Exhibit 99.1 to this Current Report on Form 8-K.